Careers360 Logo

 2. Lift at rest.

-2. A non-inertial frame of reference- frame which is accelerated and does not have a constant velocity.
+2. A non-inertial frame of reference- a frame that is accelerated and does not have a constant velocity.

 Example- 1.
-The frame traveling in a straight line but speeding up or slowing down.
+The frame travels in a straight line but speeds up or slows down.

-2. The frame traveling along a curved path.
+2. The frame travels along a curved path.

 Study it with Videos